 Under the Access tab you can configure whether you want your journal contents to be open access, available by subscription, or a combination.
 By default, the open access option is selected.
-However, if you wish to use OJS for a subscription journal, choose the second option (see next section on Payments for further information).
+However, if you wish to use OJS for a subscription journal, choose the second option (see above section on Payments for further information).
 Selecting the second option will allow you to further delay open access by different periods of time.

 If you are only using OJS to manage your submission workflow and not publish your content, you can select “OJS will not be used to publish the journal’s contents online.”